-On January 16, 1997, after discussion and consideration of the Hughes Transactions and related matters as described above, each of the Hughes Electronics Board, the Hughes Defense Spin-Off Committee and the Capital Stock Committee recommended that the GM Board approve and authorize the Hughes Transactions, subject to the GM Board's subsequent approval of the definitive terms of the transactions and determination of a Distribution Ratio that would satisfy the criteria set forth above as to fairness and the delivery by Merrill Lynch and Salomon Brothers of certain fairness opinions.
-Thereafter, the GM Board unanimously approved and authorized the Hughes Transactions, subject to the GM Board's subsequent approval of the definitive terms of the transactions and determination of a Distribution Ratio satisfying the criteria described above.
+On January 16, 1997, after discussion and consideration of the Hughes Transactions and related matters as described above, each of the Hughes Electronics Board, the Hughes Defense Spin-Off Committee and the Capital Stock Committee recommended that the GM Board approve and authorize the Hughes Transactions, subject to the GM Board's subsequent approval of the definitive terms of the transactions and determination of a Distribution Ratio that would enable the GM Board to conclude that the Hughes Transactions, taken as a whole, were fair to both classes of GM common stockholders and enable Merrill Lynch and Salomon Brothers to deliver the Merrill Lynch Fairness Opinion and the Salomon Brothers Fairness Opinion, respectively.
+Thereafter, the GM Board unanimously approved and authorized the Hughes Transactions, subject to the GM Board's subsequent approval of the definitive terms of the transactions, including the determination of a Distribution Ratio satisfying the condition described above.

 The Capital Stock Committee, in connection with its January 16, 1997 determination to recommend that the GM Board approve and authorize the Hughes Transactions, subject to the GM Board's subsequent approval of the definitive terms of the transactions (including an appropriate Distribution Ratio), considered a number of factors, including, among others, the presentations made to and discussions held at the January 16, 1997 meeting of the Hughes Defense Spin-Off Committee (which had been attended by all members of the Capital Stock Committee and all but one of the members of the GM Board).
-These presentations included the presentation by representatives of Goldman Sachs (including its written opinion as to the fairness of the aggregate consideration provided in the Raytheon Merger to Hughes Defense, Hughes Electronics, General Motors, the GM \$1 2/3 Common Stockholders and the GM Class H Common Stockholders as a whole in connection with the Raytheon Merger was fair to such group) and the presentations by representatives of Merrill Lynch and representatives of Salomon Brothers relating to the values created by the Hughes Transactions and the factors and issues to be considered in establishing a Distribution Ratio that would permit each financial advisor to deliver a fairness opinion with respect to the Hughes Transactions (including their separate conclusions, after considering all factors each deemed appropriate, that, absent a material change in conditions as they existed on such date, the GM Board could reasonably be expected to be able to establish such a Distribution Ratio).
+These presentations included the presentation by representatives of Goldman Sachs (including its written opinion that, as of January 16, 1997, the aggregate consideration provided in the Raytheon Merger to Hughes Defense, Hughes Electronics, General Motors, the GM \$1 2/3 Common Stockholders and the GM Class H Common Stockholders as a whole in connection with the Raytheon Merger was fair to such group) and the presentations by representatives of Merrill Lynch and representatives of Salomon Brothers relating to the values created by the Hughes Transactions and the factors and issues to be considered in establishing a Distribution Ratio that would permit each financial advisor to deliver a fairness opinion with respect to the Hughes Transactions (including their separate conclusions, after considering all factors each deemed appropriate, that, absent a material change in conditions as they existed on such date, the GM Board could reasonably be expected to be able to establish such a Distribution Ratio).

 Upon the recommendation of the Capital Stock Committee, as well as the recommendations of the Hughes Electronics Board and the Hughes Defense Spin-Off Committee, and considering the background, oversight, deliberations and views of the Capital Stock Committee and the Hughes Defense Spin-Off Committee with respect to the development of the terms of the Hughes Transactions and the process by which Raytheon was selected as the merger partner for Hughes Defense, the GM Board approved and authorized the Hughes Transactions, subject to its subsequent approval of the definitive terms of the transactions (including the Distribution Ratio), and the subsequent merger of Hughes Defense with Raytheon.
-The GM Board also determined that the Distribution Ratio would be determined shortly before the Hughes Transactions would be submitted for stockholder approval so that the GM Board could then consider the most current business and financial information.